musicalglass/KAOS/KAOS_Horizons/README.md

 But somewhere along the way, the "Factoids" came unrolled… and the Universal Mistake was born.

+The very nature of time and reality itself is coming unraveled due to the **Universal Misunderstanding**.
+You have felt this underlying error all your life, but have been unable to locate the Source.
+Until now.
+The fundamental infinite loop of error arises because all describe the **Elephant of Reality** and every User is touching a different part of the elephant.

+Some feel Web Development:
+_“The Elephant is clearly a REST endpoint — everything must return JSON.”

+Some feel OSDev:
+“The Elephant is obviously a memory map — it is flat and sacred.”

+Some feel Game Dev:
+“The Elephant is a physics engine — Reality is built from collider shapes.”

+Some feel Graphics:
+“The Elephant is a shader — there is no elephant, only fragments.”

+KAOS unites all of these through a single teaching:
+“The alternate realities are merely different attempts to compile the same Cosmic Source Code.”

-The **Minions of KAOS** is here to gently guide back toward coherence, clarity, and creativity — not through dogma, but through doing.
+The **Minions of KAOS** are here to gently guide us back toward coherence, clarity, and creativity — not through dogma, but through doing.

-The solution is obvious: In order to correct the void created by the **Cosmic Null** one must
+The solution is obvious: In order to correct the void created by the **Universal Misunderstanding** one must
 > **crochet the fabric of the space-time continuum** back into something sane,
 > one byte at a time.